T-PREP: Transfer Pre-Engineering Program

 What is the cost of T-PREP?

 Through the generous support of our sponsors — Boeing, Chevron, General Motors, Micron, RECARE Foundation, Brian & Lisa Davis, Lisa Guerra & Chuck Kung and College of Engineering — T-PREP is free.
-You will not be responsible for lodging, food, books and class time are all provided.
-A small amount of spending money is all you’ll need.

 How do I apply?

-The application for the 2020 cohort will be available online beginning in April 2020.
+Apply online.
 T-PREP applicants will be admitted on a rolling basis, so apply early.
 All students will be notified no later than June 1.